 When To Include Fish In Your Baby’s Diet?

 When it comes to fish, there is a cacophony of expert voices!
 Some say wait till your baby is one before you introduce fish while others prefer waiting till the baby turns three.
 This is because fish is a known allergen.
 If your baby is prone to allergies, it is better to wait till she is one.
-But if your baby shows no sign of allergies, you can introduce her to fish as early as eight months!
+But if your baby shows no sign of allergies, you can introduce her to fish by six months of age (2)!

 But if you are thinking of shellfish and crustaceans such as lobster, oysters, etc. do consult your baby’s pediatrician first!